A noncommutative analogue of the Peskine--Szpiro Acyclicity Lemma: Introduction

 While our motivation was for relative $\mathscr{D}_{X}$-modules and Bernstein--Sato constructions, we have proved Lemma \ref{lemma- noncommutative acyclity lemma Auslander} in the broader context of Auslander regular rings in the hope it will be useful to a larger audience.
 In our experience, even in the $\mathscr{D}_{X}$-module setting, it is difficult to construct resolutions without appealing to associated graded arguments; Lemma \ref{lemma- noncommutative acyclity lemma Auslander} (and its children Lemmas \ref{lemma- algebraic noncommutative lemma}, \ref{lemma-noncommutative acyclicity analytic}) provide alternative infrastructure.

-In the final subsection 3.4 we demonstrate this in the realm of Bernstein--Sato polynomials and the $\mathscr{D}_{X,\mathfrak{x}}[s]$-module generated by $f^{s}$: in Proposition \ref{prop- free, Saito, Spencer resolution} we recover an important result of Calder{\'o}n Moreno's and Narv{\'a}ez Macarro's (Theorem 1.6.4 of \cite{MorenoMacarroLogarithmic}) by an entirely different argument.
+In the final subsection 3.4 we demonstrate this in the realm of Bernstein--Sato polynomials and the $\mathscr{D}_{X,\mathfrak{x}}[s]$-module generated by $f^{s}$: in Proposition \ref{prop- free, Saito, Spencer resolution} we recover an important result of Calder{\'o}n Moreno's and Narv{\'a}ez Macarro's (Theorem 1.6.4 of \cite{MorenoMacarroLogarithmic}) by an entirely different argument; in Proposition \ref{prop-SpencerAcyclicMultiDerivations} we consider a variant of a complex considered in \cite{QuasiFree} in the case of free multi-derivations of hyperplane arrangements, establishing its acyclicity for the first time.
 The conclusion of Proposition \ref{prop- free, Saito, Spencer resolution} is used to understand deep questions about the singular structure of $f$: it appears, as outlined in Remark \ref{rmk - future use case, tame}, in many approaches to the Logarithmic Comparison Theorem, the Strong Monodromy Conjecture, and the $-n/d$ Conjecture.
 In Example \ref{ex - Reiffen plane curve} we use this Proposition to say something novel about a well-studied example of a problematic plane curve (as well as free and Saito-holonmic divisors in general).
+The utility of Proposition \ref{prop-SpencerAcyclicMultiDerivations} is unclear: its connection to the singularity structure of the original hyperplane arrangement is mostly unexplored.

 We would like to thank Uli Walther for helpful conversations and his interest in and encouragement about the problem.
 We would also like to thank Francisco Castro Jim{\'e}nez and Luis Narv{\'a}ez Macarro for their support and for the shared mathematics that helped inspire this work.
+Finally, we are grateful to the referees for their comments and suggestions, all of which improved the manuscript.